 If we begin seriously to fear that this is more than normal forgetfulness, it is important that we discuss it with someone we trust rather than worrying alone.
 The Alzheimer's Association can give valuable advice at this stage.
-Then, if still worried, it is best to visit the GP to discuss the symptoms that are concerning us.
+At the same time it is essential to visit the GP to discuss the symptoms that are concerning us.
 The GP may be reassuring or may make a referral to a consultant who can do some tests.
 Research is going on all the time and medication is being developed that can help delay the symptoms of dementia.
-As with most illnesses, the earlier we get a diagnosis the greater chance we have of receiving appropriate treatment.
+As with most illnesses, the earlier we get a diagnosis the greater chance we have of receiving appropriate treatment and support.